MMS-142-2021-Group-F/mms142-groupf-2021.github.io/README.md

 HomeToGo https://www.hometogo.com/ - HomeToGo is one of the best options for people on a strict budget.
 Since they compare so many prices for rentals from hundreds of providers and they guarantee to give the best price.

 # REFERENCES
 Barber, M. (2020, September 24).
 The 10 Best Alternatives to Airbnb.
 New York Curbed. https://www.curbed.com/article/airbnb-vacation-rental-alternatives.html
 Foster, J.S.
 (2021, July 30).
 15 Airbnb Alternatives You Should Know About.
 TravelFreak. https://travelfreak.com/airbnb-alternative/

+**Conclusion **

+Through the years, online booking made everything more comfortable, fast, convenient, and practical.
+Everything has its pros and cons though.
+As mentioned above, in some ways, it is disruptive.
+It's not like we can go back to the traditional ways though.
+Technically, we can.
+Still, we would never opt to do so.
+Technology is constantly upgrading and so are our ways.
+We would be left out by the world if we don't apply changes like how every other part of the world is doing so.
+The only option we have is to choose the best ones that are currently available.
+In this case, which online booking system, despite its flaws and disruptiveness will benefit us the most?
+As time passes by, the current issues that we have with will most probably be resolved though there would be new ones.